 You would never guess that these super fluffy vegan multigrain buckwheat pancakes are actually somewhat nutritious and taste just like conventional diner-style flapjacks.
 They’re also very simple to make.

 Oat flour and buckwheat flour can be purchased at most local grocers, however, they’re also very easy to make a home.
-Simply add whole rolled oats/buckwheat groats to a high powered blender (I use a Vitamix – not sponsored to say that) and blend on high until you have a fine, flour-like consistency; make plenty and store it in an air tight container for later.
+Simply add whole rolled oats/buckwheat groats to a high powered blender and blend on high until you have a fine, flour-like consistency; make plenty and store it in an air tight container for later.

 I’m really happy with how this recipe turned out after so many tests to get that perfect pancake texture: light, fluffy, yet high in fiber and totally vegan-friendly.
-I really hope you love these as much as I do…enough to call them your favourite multigrain buckwheat pancakes!
-Oh, and while they’re nice and hot, top them with a dollop of European style dairy-free butter and watch it melt just like in all your breakfast-y dreams…
+I really hope you love these vegan multigrain buckwheat pancakes as much as I do.
+Oh, and while they’re nice and hot, top them with a dollop of European style dairy-free butter and watch it melt just like in all your breakfast-y dreams.

 - 1 cup sprouted spelt flour

 - 1/2 cup buckwheat flour*

 - 3 teaspoons baking powder

 - 2 tablespoons olive oil + more for cooking